-Menopause is a biological certainty where the ovaries significantly reduce their production of natural oestrogen hormone.
+Menopause is where the ovaries significantly reduce their production of natural oestrogen hormone.
 The controlling centre for ovarian hormone production is the part of the brain called the hypothalamus.
 This is the area of the brain that turns on during puberty and brings on the menstrual cycle.
 It does this by pulsing a hormone called GnRH but this process like all biological design has a limited life span.

 The symptoms of oestrogen deficiency varies enormously from woman to woman as does the timing.
 The average age of the commencement of menopause in Australia is 52.
 Symptoms of oestrogen deficiency can include mood changes, poor concentration, hot flushes, vaginal dryness and discomfort with intercourse, poor libido and insomnia.
 Women can experience a variable number of these symptoms but it is estimated that more than 90% of all women will experience some of these symptoms.

 The important question is whether or not these symptoms need to be treated or managed.
 Dr Kliman will ask all women who present at this time of life, “Are these symptoms interfering with your quality of life”.?
 If the answer is ‘yes’ then treatment needs to be considered.